-Prerequisite: English II or Advanced English I &II
+Prerequisite: English II

-This is a required course in writing, speaking and literature.
-It covers the original components of Basic Composition and American Literature in a combined yearlong class.
+This is a required course in writing, speaking, and literature.
+It covers the components of Basic Composition and American Literature in a combined yearlong class.
 The literature portion is a thematically designed survey of the important American authors from Puritan times to the present.
 Poetry, fiction, and drama from various authors will be covered.
 The writing portion of the class is designed to provide writing instruction beyond what is offered in English I and II.